fasbitX/dynamic-to-static/README.md

 ## INSTALLATION

-- Create database by importing ipchanger.sql file into your MySQL.
+- Create database by importing db.sql file into your MySQL.

 - Copy public/config-sample.php to public/config.php and update db credentials.